danibram/mocker-data-generator/README.md

 #### Model definition

-Every model should contains the specified fields, ***right now not support more levels***.
-Every key should be the final key:
+Every model should contains the specified fields.
+Key can be 2 types:

-- ***Normal string***: indicates the key.
+- ***Normal string*** key: indicates the key.
-- ***Comaseparated string***: indicates that there is a conditional, before the coma you must specify a conditional (you have all level fields generated in this moment), then you must specify the field if the conditional is true see the example.
+- ***Comaseparated string*** key: indicates that there is a conditional, before the coma you must specify a conditional (you have all level fields generated in this moment), then you must specify the field if the conditional is true see the example.

 Inside every value you can put: